temple-geography/census-gis/Shift-Share Analysis.md

 # Using the Shift-Share Spreadsheet

-1. Open the file `Shift-Share Template.xls`.
+1. Open the file `Shift-Share Template.ods`.
 Look at the sheet named `Shift-Share Table`.
 What you see is a list of economic supersectors, which are extremely broad collections of industries.
     Supersectors which are indented are subgroups.
 For example, 41, 42,